-Status: The Knight News Challenge on Elections has just closed for entries.
+Status: The Knight News Challenge on Elections named 22 winners who will receive $3.2 million.
 Find out more in this press release and blog post.
 (7/21/2015)

 The Knight News Challenge accelerates media innovation by funding the best breakthrough ideas in news and information.
 Winners receive a share of $5 million in funding - and support from Knight’s network of influential peers and advisors to help advance their ideas.Innovators from all industries and countries are invited to participate.
 Previously run once a year, in 2012 the challenge ran three times, to more closely mirror the pace of innovation.
 Each round had its own theme.